-Gurnick Academy of Medical Arts' Physical Therapist Assistant graduates join an in-demand career in the growing healthcare field.
+A.S. in Physical Therapist Assistant program graduates join an in-demand career in the growing healthcare field.
 Physical Therapist Assistants provide physical therapy services under the supervision of a licensed physical therapist, which is within the scope of practice for PTAs.
-They provide patients instructions for therapeutic exercise and utilize therapeutic modalities that incorporate massage, stretching, selected manual therapy interventions, and using electrotherapies.
+They provide patients with instructions for therapeutic exercise and utilize therapeutic modalities that incorporate massage, stretching, selected manual therapy interventions, and using electrotherapies.

 The program includes classwork, laboratory training, and clinical experiences correlating with theoretical education.
-The technical courses incorporate the minimum skills of Physical Therapist Assistant graduates at entry-level and the Standards of Ethical Conduct for the Physical Therapist Assistant developed by the American Physical Therapy Association (APTA).
+The technical courses incorporate the minimum skills of Physical Therapist Assistant graduates at the entry level and the Standards of Ethical Conduct for the Physical Therapist Assistant developed by the American Physical Therapy Association (APTA).